GMOD/Apollo/docs/Web_services.md

 ## What is the Web Service API?

-For a given Web Apollo server url (e.g., `https://localhost:8080/apollo` or any other Web Apollo site on the web), the Web Service API allows us to make requests to the various "controllers" of the application and perform operations.
+For a given Apollo server url (e.g., `https://localhost:8080/apollo` or any other Apollo site on the web), the Web Service API allows us to make requests to the various "controllers" of the application and perform operations.

-The controllers that are available for Web Apollo include the AnnotationEditorController, the OrganismController, the IOServiceController for downloads of data, and the UserController for user management.
+The controllers that are available for Apollo include the AnnotationEditorController, the OrganismController, the IOServiceController for downloads of data, and the UserController for user management.